belle2/basf2/online_book/basf2/vertex_fitting.rst

 	  jpsi_ks_vars += vc.vertex + vc.mc_vertex

      You can also set the confidence level to -1, which means failed fits will be included.
-The fit p-value is saved as part of mc.vertex.
+The fit p-value is saved as part of the ``vc.vertex`` collection.

 .. admonition:: Exercise (optional)
      :class: exercise

      Fit the :math:`K_s` as well.
-How does its flight lenght compare to the :math:`J/\Psi`?
+How does its flight length compare to the :math:`J/\Psi`?

 .. admonition:: Exercise (optional)